Kotlin/KEEP/proposals/context-receivers.md

 In the JVM, the contextual function is just an ordinary method with an expanded parameter list.
 Parameters have textual order according to the functional type signature: context receivers go right after the dispatch receiver (if present) and before the extension receiver (if present).
-For the contextual property, the same applies to the getter and setter of it.
+For the contextual property, the same applies to its getter and setter.

 Assume the following top-level contextual function signature: